saadbooran/BEQCHM/README.md

 BEQCHM-3.py: Python file containing a model used to train BEQCHM for condition 3.
 Three BE-VQCs are utilized in condition 3.

-Addition_Baseline(FCLs replaces BE-VQCs)\: Python files implementing baseline Model for condition 1, 2, and 3 in which BE-VQC is replaced with single, double and three Fully connected layers
+**Baseline.FCLs_replaces_BE_VQCs:** Python files implementing baseline models for conditions 1, 2, and 3, in which the BE-VQC is replaced with single, double, and triple fully connected layers.

 requirements.txt: Contains all the packages required to run this code